tthsqe12/SingularInterpreter/test/readme.md

 | fib1(21)        |      305  |      104  |       69  |
 | fib1(24)        |     1243  |      362  |      241  |
 | fib1(27)        |     5284  |     1444  |      945  |
-for loops with bigint arithmetic
+for loops with bigint arithmetic: note: the handling of bigints in julia might need fixing
 | fib2(  1000)    |       30  |      607  |      164  |
 | fib2( 10000)    |       81  |       64  |       24  |
 | fib2( 40000)    |      329  |      330  |      201  |